 Except with respect to awards under the 2021 Plan granted to Mr. Coughlin, which are governed by the acceleration terms set forth under his amended and restated employment agreement as described above, the award agreements governing the outstanding stock options and RSUs under the 2021 Plan provide for accelerated vesting upon certain terminations of employment.
-Upon an NEO's termination of employment as a result of death or disability, all outstanding stock options and RSUs held by such NEO will become fully vested.
-Similarly, upon a termination of an NEO's employment without "Cause" or a resignation for "Good Reason," in each case, within 24 months following a "Change in Control," all outstanding stock options and RSUs held by such NEO will become fully vested.
+Upon an NEO's termination of employment as a result of death or disability, all outstanding stock options, shares of restricted stock and RSUs held by such NEO will become fully vested.
+Similarly, upon a termination of an NEO's employment without "Cause" or a resignation for "Good Reason," in each case, within 24 months following a "Change in Control," all outstanding stock options, shares of restricted stock and RSUs held by such NEO will become fully vested; however, Mr. LaRose's RSUs and stock options granted prior to his appointment as Chief Financial Officer will only accelerate upon a termination of his employment without "Cause" within 24 months following a "Change in Control."

-Additionally, upon an NEO's "Retirement," (i) prior to the first anniversary of the grant date, a pro-rated portion of all unvested stock options and RSUs held by such NEO will become vested and (ii) on or following the first anniversary of the grant date, all outstanding stock options and RSUs held by such NEO will become fully vested.
+Additionally, upon an NEO's "Retirement," (i) prior to the first anniversary of the grant date, a pro-rated portion of all unvested stock options and RSUs held by such NEO will become vested and (ii) on or following the first anniversary of the grant date, all outstanding stock options, shares of restricted stock and RSUs held by such NEO will become fully vested.